Criminal Division Frequently Asked Questions

 As long as you have already been fingerprinted for the current incident, you may disregard this order.
 The exception to this would be if you are contacted by an officer to return to be re-printed.

 If you have not yet been fingerprinted, follow the instructions on the order.

-I missed my PSI or Alcohol Evaluation.
-What do I do now?
+I missed my PSI or Substance Abuse Evaluation.
+What do I do now?,

 Visit our Court Appointed Attorney page.